rootghost99/threatdefender-tools/README.md

 ---

 ### 🌐 **Threat Intel Lookup **
-Real-time IOC enrichment and correlation from sources like VirusTotal, Defender TI, and AbuseIPDB.
+Real-time IOC enrichment and correlation from sources like VirusTotal, Defender TI, AbuseIPDB, Greynoise and Shodan.
 Turn raw indicators into actionable insights.

 ---